AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

 Additionally, there are a couple models **included with libRoadRunner**.
 The models  ``feedback.xml`` and ``Test_1.xml`` are available in the ``roadrunner.testing`` module.
 To access these use::

-   import roadrunner
-   import roadrunner.testing
-   r = roadrunner.testing.getRoadRunner('feedback.xml')
+   import roadrunner.testing as test r = test.getRoadRunner('feedback.xml')

 There are a few additional models in the ``models/`` directory of the distribution, where you installed libRoadRunner.